GSA/ficam-playbooks/_playbooks/playbooks-dira.md

 A common assumption when building or buying applications for missions is that all users need accounts.
 Take the opportunity during the DIRA process to consider the application processes and functionality needed.
 Consider the mission, applications needs, and the two example questions below:
 1. Do all users need accounts?
-2. How many users are regularly recurring returning users?
+2. How many users are regularly _recurring returning_ users?

 Reconsider the business process carefully and validate the current and future designs using data on the returning users, transaction volumes, and privacy principles.
--	Design the business process for the user to submit information without requiring an account,
+-	Design the business process for the user to submit information _without requiring_ an account,
 -	Limit the information required to create the account, and
 -	Make most of the information requested optional.

-{% include alert-info.html heading="Key Point" content="Some public, business, or partner users may only interact with the government process and application once a year or less.<br><br> Revisit your process and application, and allow users to complete the transaction once before opting in to create an account." %}
+{% include alert-info.html heading="Key Point" content="Some public, business, or partner users may only interact with the government process and application once a year _or less_.<br><br> Revisit your process and application, and allow users to complete the transaction once before opting in to create an account." %}

 # Appendix A. Policy, Standards, and Guidance